krkn-chaos/krkn/docs/index.md

 ### Scenarios

-Let us take a look at how to run the chaos scenarios on your OpenShift clusters using Kraken-hub - a lightweight wrapper around Kraken to ease the runs by providing the ability to run them by just running container images using podman with parameters set as environment variables.
+Let us take a look at how to run the chaos scenarios on your Kubernetes clusters using Kraken-hub - a lightweight wrapper around Kraken to ease the runs by providing the ability to run them by just running container images using podman with parameters set as environment variables.
 This eliminates the need to carry around and edit configuration files and makes it easy for any CI framework integration.
 Here are the scenarios supported:

 - Pod Scenarios ([Documentation](https://github.com/redhat-chaos/krkn-hub/blob/main/docs/pod-scenarios.md))
-  - Disrupts OpenShift/Kubernetes and applications deployed as pods:
+  - Disrupts Kubernetes/Kubernetes and applications deployed as pods:
     - Helps understand the availability of the application, the initialization timing and recovery status.
   - [Demo](https://asciinema.org/a/452351?speed=3&theme=solarized-dark)

 - Container Scenarios ([Documentation](https://github.com/redhat-chaos/krkn-hub/blob/main/docs/container-scenarios.md))
-  - Disrupts OpenShift/Kubernetes and applications deployed as containers running as part of a pod(s) using a specified kill signal to mimic failures:
+  - Disrupts Kubernetes/Kubernetes and applications deployed as containers running as part of a pod(s) using a specified kill signal to mimic failures:
     - Helps understand the impact and recovery timing when the program/process running in the containers are disrupted - hangs, paused, killed etc., using various kill signals, i.e. SIGHUP, SIGTERM, SIGKILL etc.
   - [Demo](https://asciinema.org/a/BXqs9JSGDSEKcydTIJ5LpPZBM?speed=3&theme=solarized-dark)